Passwords made easy

 Not sure if your password is effective?
 Take this quick quiz to find out.

 - Add numbers or replace letters with numbers.
-(1bDra1bC)
+(1 want to go to Hawa11 in the Winter)

 Looking for some other easy password creation ideas?
 Check out these links: